-Wild blueberries are an excellent source of manganese.
-In fact, one cup provides 200% DV of manganese, a trace of mineral that plays an important role in bone development and other bodily functions (16).
+Wild blueberries are also an excellent source of manganese.
+In fact, one cup provides 200% DV of manganese, a trace of mineral that plays an important role in bone development and other bodily functions.

 Wild blueberries are also made up of about 80% of water.
-This brings down their calories to just 80 calories per cup (17).
+This brings down their calories to just 80 calories per cup.

 Elderberries, also known as healing berries do just that —heal.

-They are incredibly nutritious and an excellent source of vitamins and minerals including fiber and vitamin A.
+They are incredibly nutritious and an excellent source of vitamins and minerals including fiber and vitamins C and A.

-Other prominent ingredients in elderberries include iron (13% of the daily value) as well as potassium, vitamin B6, and lots of beta-carotene.
+Other prominent ingredients in elderberries include iron as well as potassium, vitamin B6, and beta-carotene.

 In ancient medicine, elderberries were widely used to treat wounds by applying to the skin.
 It was also taken by mouth to treat respiratory illnesses such as cold and flu.
-In addition, elderberries may also have anti-inflammatory, antiviral, anti-influenza, and anticancer properties (19).
+In addition, elderberries may also have anti-inflammatory, antiviral, anti-influenza, and anticancer properties.

 If your body needs some healing properties, be sure to include elderberries into your diet.

-Cranberries are at the top of the list—as far as health foods go.
+Cranberries are close to the top of the list—as far as health foods go.

-Among all, cranberries are the fruit with the greatest antioxidants properties (21).
+Among all, cranberries are the fruit with the greatest antioxidants properties.

-They are also a very good source of vitamin C, dietary fiber, and manganese, vitamin E, vitamin K, copper and pantothenic acid.
+They are also a very good source of vitamins E, C, K, dietary fiber, and manganese, copper, and pantothenic acid.

-Researchers believe that cranberries have super powers— and they can help you heal from head to toes.
-On top of the list, they can protect your heart, improve cholesterol and enhance your health profile.
+Researchers believe that cranberries have superpowers— and they can help you heal from head to toes.
+On top of the list, they may help improve your cholesterol, protect you from heart disease and even cancer.

-According to one study published in the British Journal of Nutrition, people who drank a glass of unsweetened cranberry juice a day increased their HDL, good, cholesterol by about 10 percent (22).
+One study shows that people who drank a glass of unsweetened cranberry juice a day increased their HDL, good, cholesterol by about 10%.

-Overall cranberries can be a great addition to your health diet.
+Overall cranberries can be a great addition to your healthy diet.

-Artichoke is one of the best veggies to add to your diet if you want to improve your health and lower your risk of many diseases.
+Artichoke is one of the best veggies to add to your diet if you want to improve your health and lower your risk of many illnesses including cancer.

-This somewhat unconventional vegetable is a secret nutritional powerhouse with benefits often only seen in superfoods.
-This green veggie is said to help protect you against certain cancers, diabetes, atherosclerosis, heart attack and stroke (23).
+This somewhat unconventional vegetable is a secret nutritional powerhouse with superfood benefits.
+This green vegetable can help protect you against certain cancer, diabetes, atherosclerosis, heart attack, and even stroke.

 It has also shown to enhance immune system strength and lower cholesterol, which only adds more health power to you.

 For those into detox, artichoke is a must on your list.
 It offsets your digestive issues and constipation, and even irritable syndrome.

-Furthermore, they can reduce blood pressure, eliminate hangovers, and stimulate urination (24).
+Furthermore, they may help reduce blood pressure, eliminate hangovers, and stimulate urination.

-They are low in fat and cholesterol while being super rich in fiber and vitamins, including vitamin C, thiamin, riboflavin, niacin, folate, vitamin B-6, B-12, A, E, D and vitamin K.
+They are low in fat and cholesterol while being super-rich in fiber and other vitamins.
+Thiamin, riboflavin, niacin, folate, vitamins C, B-6, B-12, A, E, D, and K are some on the list.

-Artichokes also provide minerals such as calcium, iron, zinc, sodium, potassium, manganese, phosphorus in addition to other essential nutrients.
+Artichokes also provide minerals such as calcium, iron, zinc, potassium, manganese, and phosphorus.

-As for its antioxidants activity level, artichoke is ranked #7 in antioxidant content out of 1,000 other plant foods per USDA research.
-With richness in antioxidants, artichoke can magically and naturally help add defense to anything from against aging to diseases, so be sure to grab a couple at your next grocery trip.
+As for its antioxidants activity level, artichoke is ranked #7 in out of 1,000 other plant-foods per USDA research.

 8. Kidney Beans